dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/spline_parameter.rst

    When the node is used on the point domain, the value is the distance along the spline to each control point.
 On the spline domain it is the length along the entire curve at the start of the spline.

+Index
+   Each control point's index on its spline.
+This is different from the output of the :doc:`index node</modeling/geometry_nodes/input/input_index>`, which also counts the control points in all previous splines.

 Examples